In a references list, the SVAC Dataset may be cited as follows:

 Actors such as domestic police, interrogators, border patrol, border police, and checkpoint police are coded as government actors only in cases where there is explicit evidence that the violence perpetrated by these groups is directly conflict-related and/or directed at an insurgent or suspected insurgent.

 Note that we do not code sexual violence perpetrated by civilians, such as intimate partner violence.
 We also do not code sexual violence perpetrated against members of an armed group’s own organization.

-The SVAC Dataset includes all active armed conflicts in the period 1989-2009, based on Harbom et al. (2008).
+The SVAC Dataset includes all active state-based armed conflicts in the period 1989-2015, based on Harbom et al. (2008).
 An armed conflict is defined as: “a contested incompatibility that concerns government and/or territory where the use of armed force between two parties, of which at least one is the government of a state, results in at least 25 battle-related deaths” (Gleditsch et al. 2002).
 The conflict definition therefore captures large-scale wars (defined as those with more than 1000 battle deaths per year) as well as lower intensity armed conflicts.
 It also includes intrastate, internationalized internal, and interstate conflicts.

 Prevalence = 3 (Massive).
 Sexual violence is likely related to the conflict, and:

 - Sexual violence was described as “massive,” “systematic,” or “innumerable”